 Offer your language skills

 Between 2014 and 2018, about 21.5 percent of families and people living together spoke a language other than English at home, according to U.S. Census data.
 To help eliminate communication barriers, some counties with large populations of non-English speakers hire paid translators to help at polling locations.
-Some counties allow translators to work by phone, instead of in person at polling locations.
+Some counties allow translators to work by phone, instead of in person.

 Want to participate?
 Contact your local board of elections to see whether they need your services and how to get involved.